equinor/APS-Facies/docs/APS user guide/APS algorithm/Implementation/Optimised truncation map/cube calculation/README.md

 ---
 title: Optimised truncation map/cube calculation
 ---
-To speed up the algorithm, calculation of truncation maps are optimized:- Reduce the number of calculations of truncation maps by grouping all grid cells having almost the same facies probability distribution together and use the same truncation map/cube for all of them instead of re-calculating the same truncation map many times.
+To speed up the algorithm, calculation of truncation maps are optimized:

+- Reduce the number of calculations of truncation maps by grouping all grid cells having almost the same facies probability distribution together and use the same truncation map/cube for all of them instead of re-calculating the same truncation map many times.

 - Numpy vectorization of all calculations as far a possible.